 There are some medical conditions that you should most definitely see a Physiotherapist for over a Sports Therapist.

-However, in our considerable experience of these things, it seems that the NHS have moved to hands-off, exercise-based rehab delivered by Physios.
-This works, but when you combine some hands-on work with complimentary rehabilitation exercises things just seem to get better – and faster.
+However, in our considerable experience of these things, it seems that the NHS have moved to a hands-off, exercise-based rehab delivered by Physios.
+This works, but when you combine some hands-on work with complimentary rehabilitation exercises things just seem to get better.
+And faster.
 This is best delivered by Sports Therapists.

-Our Sports Therapists incorporate exercise-based rehab (when appropriate), hands-on joint mobilisation, muscle activation, myofascial release and Sports Massage.
-They’ll select whatever of these is most appropriate for you and the condition you have.
+Our Sports Therapists incorporate exercise-based rehab (when appropriate).
+They also use hands-on joint mobilisation, muscle activation, myofascial release and Sports Massage.
+They’ll select whatever of these is most appropriate for you and your problem.
 This is shown here if you want to know more about deep tissue massage.

 So, is a Sports Therapist effectively a Physio?

 Sports Therapists are not Physiotherapists.
 However, Sports Therapists will use “physiotherapy” skills.
 This is because physiotherapy is also defined as:

 “the treatment of injury by physical methods including massage and exercise rather than drugs or surgery.”